 The 11 member councils are Kaikōura District, Hurunui District, Waimakariri District, Christchurch City, Selwyn District, Ashburton District, Timaru District, Mackenzie District, Waimate District, Waitaki District (part of which lies within the Canterbury Regional Council area), and Environment Canterbury.

-The Chair of the Forum in this local government term (2019–22) is Sam Broughton, Mayor of Selwyn District.
-The Deputy Chair is Nigel Bowen, Mayor of Timaru District.
+The Chair of the Forum in this local government term (2022–25) is Nigel Bowen, Mayor of Timaru District.
+The Deputy Chair is Marie Black, Mayor of Hurunui District.

 What does the Mayoral Forum do?

 The Mayoral Forum provides a mechanism for local authorities in Canterbury to:

 - stand together and speak with ‘one strong voice’ for Canterbury and its communities

 - identify and prioritise issues of mutual concern and foster co-operation, co-ordination and collaboration to address them

 - advance regional economic and social development through leadership, facilitation and advocacy

 - work together, and with central government and other key sector leaders in Canterbury, to meet the needs and expectations of our communities at the lowest possible cost to ratepayers.